kiernann/fantasy/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# campfin \# GAA
+# GAA

-This is the GitHub Repository for all Gambling Addicts Anonymous tools and data.
+This is the GitHub Repository for the Gambling Addicts Annonymous fantasy football team.

 ## Current teams